-and income section constitutions.
+The field of optics has made great advancements over the last two-three decades in the form of advance optics and digital carners.
+Since the 1990s, persistent gaan in computer processing the second secon and force assetion consultations.
 Digital pathology has the potential to transform the practice of diagnostic pathology.
-However the way radiology has been revolutionized by the introduction of digital imaging over the past 30 years, despite the promise of digital pathology to offer similar benefits, its update for diagnostic pathology has been slow [3].
+However the way radiology has been revolutionized by the introduction of digital imaging over the past tue way rausongy has been revolutionized by the introduction of digital imaging over the past 30 years, despite the promise of digital pathology to offer similar benefits, its uptake for diagnostic pathology has been slow(3).
 The present review attempts to analyze the present scenario, scope and limitations of Digital Pathology.